dbExpression-team/dbExpression/.github/ISSUE_TEMPLATE/bug_report.md

    FROM
       [dbo].[Person]
 ```

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain the issue._

 **Additional context**

-Add any other context about the problem here, for example any configuration you have applied to DbExpression.
+_Add any other context about the problem here, for example any startup configuration you have applied to DbExpression._